How does an “Apostille” work?

 What does an Apostille service cost?

-See the table below to get an idea of the pricing for an Apostille for the various possible documents.
+See the table below to get an idea of the pricing for an easy apostille service for the various possible documents.
 Please verify these prices with our main pricing page in case there have been recent changes.

 |Apostille / Authentication / Attestation fees|